MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/assign-a-mount-point-folder-path-to-a-drive.md

 ---
 title: Assign a mount point folder path to a drive.
-description: Learn how to mount a drive as a folder rather than a letter and how also how to unmount a drive from a folder. ms.date: 03/24/2023 ms.topic: conceptual
+description: Learn how to mount a drive as a folder rather than a letter and how to unmount a drive from a folder. ms.date: 03/24/2023 ms.topic: conceptual
 author: JasonGerend